olithink/OliThink/net_readme.txt

 Last epoch, epoch 11 should be the best.

-To created new olithink.nn file using the new network epochs:
+To create new olithink.nn file using the new network epochs:

 Delete existing olithink.nn and network.txt from olithink folder.